-- Champlain College, winner of SC Magazine’s “Best Cyber Security Higher Education Program,” offers an online undergraduate degree in computer forensics and digital investigations.
+Champlain College, winner of SC Magazine’s “Best Cyber Security Higher Education Program,” offers an online undergraduate degree in computer forensics and digital investigations.
 This school boasts an accelerated curriculum and regional accreditation, offering students classes such as criminal law; criminal procedure; introduction to Python; criminal investigation; digital forensic investigation techniques; and digital forensics analysis to be taken at their convenience.

-To learn more, please check out the online master’s degrees in digital forensics page
+To learn more, please check out the online master’s degrees in digital forensics page.

 Forensic accounting—also referred to as forensic auditing—is the process of investigating crimes such as money laundering, tax fraud, business insolvency, and other business-related negligences or crimes.
 This field also may cover marital law to determine income available for child support or equitable distribution.

-- Northeastern University hosts a graduate certificate program in forensic accounting open to those with at least a bachelor’s degree.
-The 16-quarter credit curriculum includes coursework in forensic accounting principles, dissecting financial statements; investigative accounting and fraud examination; and litigation support.
-These more advanced courses are designed with working professionals in mind.
-It costs $646 per credit-hour, making the total estimated costs $10,336.
+Northeastern University hosts an online graduate certificate program in forensic accounting open to those with at least a bachelor’s degree.
+The 16-quarter credit curriculum includes coursework in forensic accounting principles; dissecting financial statements; investigative accounting and fraud examination; and litigation support.
+These more advanced courses are designed with working professionals in mind and can be completed part- or full-time in six to 12 months.

-- Florida Atlantic University provides a master’s of accounting program with a concentration in forensic accounting.
-This two-year online program is ideal for busy professionals looking to advance their skills in areas such as fraud prevention, dispute resolution, expert testimony, and money-laundering investigation skills.
+Florida Atlantic University provides a master’s of accounting program with a concentration in forensic accounting.
+This two-year online program is ideal for busy professionals seeking to advance their fraud prevention, dispute resolution, expert testimony, and money-laundering investigation skills.
 To be considered for admission, applicants must have earned a bachelor’s degree from a regionally accredited university or college or the international equivalent with a competitive grade point average.
 This 30 to 36-credit-hour program prepares graduates to think critically and be active fiscal crime investigators.

-To learn more about advanced programs in this field, check out the online master’s in forensic accounting page.
+To learn more about advanced programs in this field, check out the online masters in forensic accounting page.

-- Duquesne University of Pittsburgh offers a flexible masters of science in nursing (MSN) degree program with a concentration in forensic nursing.
-All of the coursework is offered online, including classes such as healthcare ethics in practice and policy; pathophysiology for advanced practice nursing; physical assessment for advanced practice nursing; criminal law and the courts; and pharmacology for advanced practice nursing, making it an ideal option for full-time nurses.
-As part of the curriculum, students are required to complete a supervised clinical externship in forensic nursing, which can be done at one of many conveniently located, affiliated clinics.
-Please note that there are also FEPAC-accredited, on-campus programs available at this school.
+The Duquesne University of Pittsburgh offers a flexible master of science in nursing (MSN) degree program with a concentration in forensic nursing.
+All the coursework is offered online, including classes such as healthcare ethics in practice and policy; pathophysiology for advanced practice nursing; physical assessment for advanced practice nursing; criminal law and the courts; and pharmacology for advanced practice nursing, making it an ideal option for full-time nurses.
+In addition, as part of the 36-credit curriculum, students must complete a supervised clinical externship in forensic nursing, which students can do at one of many conveniently located affiliated clinics.

 Forensic psychology is an emergent field training professionals in mental health to give expert testimony in the judicial system.
 Combining clinical, forensic, and legal specialties, these professionals may be called upon to assist accused criminals (or victims) with mental healthcare screening, therapy, and crisis management, among other areas.